Gen Con: MECCA

 In 1985, Gen Con moved to the Milwaukee Exposition & Convention Center & Arena (MECCA) in Milwaukee, due to a need for more space.
 After the move, attendance steadily rose from 5,000 to a peak of 30,000 in 1995, making Gen Con the premier event in the role-playing game industry.
-In 1992, Gen Con broke all previous attendance records for any U.S. gaming convention, with more than 18,000 people in attendance.
-Gen Con briefly joined forces with its major competitor, the Origins Game Fair, and the two were run as a single convention in 1988.
+In 1992, Gen Con broke every previous attendance record for game conventions in the United States, with more than 18,000 people.
+Gen Con briefly joined with its primary competitor, the Origins Game Fair, and the two were run as a single convention in 1988.
 Wizards of the Coast debuted Magic: The Gathering at Gen Con in August 1993; the game proved extremely popular, selling out its supply of 2.5 million cards, which had been scheduled to last until the end of the year.
 The ensuing collectible card game craze has been credited with generating the extra attendance that produced the 1995 record.